 There is always the possibility a REIT investment could go down in value in a tough market so make sure to research top funds first and be financially able to hold investments long-term to avoid selling during a dip.

-You can buy publicly-traded REITs through most major brokerage firms.
+You can buy publicly-traded REITs through most major online discount brokers.
 I recommend using the free stock trading app, Webull.

 The platform has a long list of commercial REITs to choose from and comes with free stocks for signing up to the service after making an initial qualifying deposit.